Center for Comparative Archaeology

 As information technology evolves we will make increasing use of the opportunities offered by digital publication.
 Our aim is to pioneer new forms of organizing archaeological data for publication that exploit both the advantages of traditional publication on paper as well as the advantages of the Internet.
 In general we seek to make printed books smaller, more economical, and more synthetic and to deliver large amounts of detailed primary data digitally to complement the printed books.
 The Comparative Archaeology Database is the on-line home of these digital datasets.

 We are eager to discuss potential publications with authors relatively early in the process, so that we can collaborate with them in crafting a strategy for complementary paper and digital presentation of their work.
 Publication projects are reviewed by our own editorial committee, and outside reviewers, as needed.
-Interested authors are encouraged to contact Robert Drennan or Bryan Hanks to discuss publication of their work.
+Interested authors are encouraged to contact Robert Drennan or Loukas Barton to discuss publication of their work.

 Matters of Style